mxhiyy/Project-Electricity-Bill-Generator/README.md

 ![image](https://github.com/user-attachments/assets/9aedc2ce-6838-4b3e-857a-cca67088daac)

 ## Requirements
--C++ compiler (e.g., GCC)
+- C++ compiler (e.g., GCC)
--Any operating system with a terminal or command prompt to run the program
+- Any operating system with a terminal or command prompt to run the program

 ## How It Works
 1. The program takes the customer's name, ID, and units consumed as input.